The Technical Expert Solution for IP Teams

-A patent is a license giving exclusive rights to an invention for a given period.
-A patent does not grant the right to sell, make or use.
-It is a negative right to exclude others from making, selling, or using.
-A person must still have legal and regulatory authorization to make, use and sell.
-Thus, a patent license is just a license to the patent, not a license to make product or provide services.
+A patent is a license granting exclusive rights to a patent holder to exclude others from making, selling, offering to sell, or using a patented invention for a given time period.
+The patent owner must still have the legal and regulatory authorization to make, use, and sell the invention.
 Patents are a commonly used avenue to protect an invention through a legal platform.
-However, in order to profit from a patent, an inventor must sell the patent, license usage rights, or market the idea or product themselves.
+However, in order to profit from a patent, an inventor must sell the patent, license the rights, or market the idea or product themselves.

 How to Profit from a Patent

 After securing a patent, an inventor or business may want to generate some income from their idea or invention.
-Here are the three ways to make money from a patented work.
+Here are the three ways to make money from a patented invention.

 Sell the Patent